swcarpentry/shell-novice/01-filedir.md

 `cd` doesn't print anything,
 but if we run `pwd` after it, we can see that we are now in `/users/vlad/data`.
-If we run `ls` without parameters now, it lists the contents of `/users/vlad/data`, because that's where we now are:
+If we run `ls` without arguments now, it lists the contents of `/users/vlad/data`, because that's where we now are: